Data Science Job Trackers

 The following figures provide real-time data on the number of employed data scientists and open positions in the U.S., North Carolina, and the Raleigh-Durham area.
 It’s important to note that positions with the job title “data scientist” (or some slight variation) represent only a fraction of the professional occupations requiring data science skills at the masters or doctoral level.
 However, as a job title that is growing in usage throughout industry, its increasing prevalence makes it a good barometer of changes over time in the overall job market for individuals who possess these skills.
 The search criteria are generally limited to position openings for entry-level data scientists with salaries of $80,000 or higher posted in the past 30-days.
 To understand the full range of job positions (beyond “data scientist”) that our students typically qualify as analytics professionals, please download the MSA Employment Report for more details.
 It’s to be expected the trend in job postings will have seasonality.

 Density of Employed Data Scientists by Population (Per 100,000) and Geographic Area (Per 1,000 km2)

 U.S. Metropolitan Statistical Areas (MSA) with population > 1 million people (n=53)

-The Raleigh-Cary MSA ranks 5th among the 53 metro areas in terms of population density (24.3 data scientists per 100,000 population); and 9th in terms of the geographic density (59.2 data scientists per square kilometer).
-The highest population density of data scientists in a metro area is the San Francisco-Oakland-Hayward MSA; and the highest geographic density is the San Jose-Sunnyvale-Santa Clara MSA.
+The Raleigh-Cary MSA ranks 6th among the 53 metro areas in terms of the number of data scientists per 100,000 population (18 per 100,000), just behind the San Jose MSA; and 9th in terms of the geographic density (59 data scientists per square kilometer).
+The highest population density of data scientists is the Seattle MSA; and the highest geographic density is the San Francisco MSA.

 (Color indicates population density and size indicates geographic density; Select a city to see details.)